yannickferenczi/yannickferenczi/README.md

 ## A little about me

 I am Yannick, a "fresher" in the Tech industry.
-Passionate about creating and crafting solutions, I have done it for a life time using hand tools.
-It is now time for me to do it using IT tools...
+Passionate about creating and crafting solutions, I have done it for a lifetime using hand tools until I realized that it's even more fun to do it using IT tools...

 ## My Tech